Tracking protection lists

 “Trackers” are those services that we’ve identified and determined meet the definition of tracking above.

-Disconnect compiles several lists of trackers for browsers, apps, full device, and network based protection.
-The list of trackers that power our browser extensions and are utilized by Mozilla’s Firefox, Microsoft’s Edge, and other browsers can be found here, along with a change log and notes.
+Disconnect compiles several lists of trackers.
+The list of trackers that power our browser extensions, Mozilla’s Firefox and Microsoft’s Edge browsers can be found here, along with a change log and notes.
 Example changes to this tracker list can be seen below.
+Please submit feedback here.

 Trackers we don't block